-I was making a strong income -but I felt anxious and unhappy all the time.
+Although I was making a strong income, I felt anxious and unhappy all the time.

-I thought back to my happiest time in my career – and it was living in New York – writing books – and hanging out with people in publishing.
+I thought back to my happiest time in my career.
+It was living in New York, writing books and hanging out with people in publishing.